AsherValentini/MiLO-Middleware/documentation/PROJECT_PLAN.md

 ### Notes
 - If Week 1’s 4‑day start leaves a tiny gap, pull a light task (docs/tests) forward from Week 2.
-- Swap in your preferred **Protocol #2** during Week 7; the slot is deliberately generic so we can pick the highest‑value one.
+- Swap in preferred **Protocol #2** during Week 7; the slot is deliberately generic so we can pick the highest‑value one.